-RH4 is in the Red Hook section of Brooklyn at an elevation of approximately 8 feet above mean sea level.
+RH3 is in the Red Hook section of Brooklyn at an elevation of approximately 8 feet above mean sea level.
 This section of Brooklyn is in an area that was historically below the water line and is currently underlain by fill (sand, silt, gravel, concrete, asphalt) that extends to approximately 10 to 15 feet bgs.

-Bedrock was not encountered in borings advanced to a maximum depth of 80 feet bgs by Arcadis in 2017 and to a maximum depth of 95 feet bgs by Pillori Associates, P.A.
+Bedrock was not encountered in borings advanced to a maximum depth of 80 feet bgs by Arcadis in 2017 and to a maximum depth of 95 feet bgs on the adjoining Red Hook 4 Site by Pillori Associates, P.A.
 (Pillori) in 2014.
-Generalized cross sections from Pillori (below) indicate that RH4 has a surficial fill layer of 10 to 15 feet in thickness, underlain primarily by glacial sand to 95 feet bgs, with a silt and clay layer of 5 to 14 feet in thickness, the top of which was encountered approximately 13 to 36 feet bgs.
+Soil borings show a surficial fill layer of 5 to 10 feet in thickness, underlain primarily by glacial sand to 80 feet bgs, with a silt and/or clay layer of 5 to 10 feet in thickness, the top of which was encountered approximately 10 to 15 feet bgs.
 Borings advanced by Arcadis in 2017 showed the silt/clay layer to be generally continuous with occasional gaps, with thinner, discontinuous silt/clay lenses present at greater depth at some locations.
 The glacial sand is generally fine to medium or medium to coarse with occasional lesser amounts of silt, clay, gravel, or cobbles.